krakrukra/PocketAdmin/README.md

 City, State/Province
 Postcode, Country
 phone number (optional)
-X units of PocketAdmin, payment with ETH.
+X units of PocketAdmin, payment with ETH (or BTC).

 The total value of your order will be converted to crypto
 (eg. via ETH price on etherscan.io) and I will give you the